Deep Dive into Travel PlanningPosted by Whole Earth | 04.07.2020

 If you are going in search of the life of a personal hero, refresh your knowledge with a good biography.
 It may lead you to other places that were meaningful for them and now for you.
 Did a traveler’s tale inspire you?
 Reread the book and look for a bibliography or a suggestions for further reading.
 Did you hear the story firsthand?
 Reconnect with the teller and learn more!

-So libraries are closed and you’re watching your finances, but thanks to your digital device and the internet, you have amazing sources of information at your fingertips.
+Thanks to your digital device and the internet, you have amazing sources of information at your fingertips.
 Start with a Wikipedia search.
 You should be able to get some good basic information, further reading ideas and external links.
 Look for sites devoted to your destination: cities, museums, national parks and more.
 Try searching Google Books for specific topics and people.
 Some of the books may be free for downloading, especially travel classics.

 Start a word document and copy and paste details you would like to remember.
 When the time comes to plan the final itinerary for your dream trip, you won’t be scrambling to relocate the information.